projectara/greybus-spec/source/module_info.rst

     ========  ==============  ======  ==========  ===========================
     Offset    Field           Size    Value       Description
     ========  ==============  ======  ==========  ===========================
-    0         size            2       0x0007      Size of this descriptor
+    0         size            2       0x0008      Size of this descriptor
     2         type            1       0x04        Type of the descriptor (CPort)
+    3         (pad)           1       0           Reserved (pad to 4 byte boundary)
-    3         interface       1       ID          Interface ID this CPort is associated with 4         id              2       ID          Id (destination address) of the CPort 6         protocol        1       Number      protocol is defined in Table :num:`table-cport-protocol`
+    4         interface       1       ID          Interface ID this CPort is associated with 5         id              2       ID          Id (destination address) of the CPort 7         protocol        1       Number      protocol is defined in Table :num:`table-cport-protocol`
     ========  ==============  ======  ==========  ===========================

 .. todo::